adlnet/xAPI-Spec/xAPI-Data.md

 ### 2.5 Retrieval of Statements

 ###### Description
-A collection of Statements can be retrieved by performing a query on the Statements Resource, see [Statement Resource](#stmtapi) for details.
+A collection of Statements can be retrieved by performing a query on the Statement Resource, see [Statement Resource](#stmtapi) for details.

 ###### Details